Plume-org/Plume/docs/API.md

 ## Getting an API token

 To get access to the API, you should register your app and obtain a token.
-To do so, use the `apps` API (accessible without a token) to create a new app.
+To do so, use the `/api/v1/apps` API (accessible without a token) to create a new app.
 Store the result somewhere for future use.

 Then send a request to `/api/v1/oauth2`, with the following GET parameters: